Aleksandr-Kovalev/UWIR/README.md

 Stage #1: The foundation and the internal structure of the network is finally functional.
 This stage will be focused on one set of photos, 1 edited and 1 orginal.
 This stage will also allow me to play with different settings and configurations to discover the best layout for the next stage.

-Current State: Best results yet.
+Old: Best results yet.
 For the first time stage1 has a working layout that apears to work on a heavily augmented image.
 More tweaking needed.

+Back at it